Signed in as:

 Sleepiness & Dullness, Habitual Forgetting and Mind Wandering are connected.

-The process of the mind is this: Your mind becomes sleepy & dull > You habitually forget your meditation object > Your mind wanders and becomes lost within thoughts, fantasies, memories etc. for a while (like entering a daydream).
+The process of the mind is this: Your mind becomes sleepy & dull > You habitually forget your meditation object > Your mind wanders and becomes lost within thoughts, fantasies, memories, etc., for a while (like entering a daydream).
 The important part in working with this is to first remove Hindrance 03: Sleepiness & Dullness, then shorten the length of time you habitually forget your meditation object in Hindrance 04: Habitual Forgetting, then completely remove your mind's habit of forgetting to lower the stickiness of Hindrance 06: Mind Wandering.
 When Mind Wandering is weakened, it becomes background, random thoughts that no longer capture your attention.

 In dealing with the wandering of your mind, sometimes you will find that your mind wanders to thoughts, memories, or fantasies that are very sticky in nature.
 This means that your mind has difficulty letting them go.
 These are opportunities for deeper insight.
-Sticky thoughts, memories and fantasises weaken by observing responses within your body, such as tensing or emotions, until you can experience the underlying pleasantness or unpleasantness.
+Sticky thoughts, memories and fantasies weaken by observing responses within your body, such as tensing or emotions, until you can experience the underlying pleasantness or unpleasantness.
 Applying the GOSS Formula by softening and relaxing the effort held within your mind and body towards these distractions while finding enjoyment in letting them go re-grounds awareness within your body and rewards your mind for letting them go.

 07) Gross Dullness: Loss of clarity of both your mind and meditation object.